 Symptoms include low appetite, lethargy, weight loss, vomiting, diarrhea, and, in some cases, bladder stones.
 If your cat is displaying these symptoms, consult your vet.

 Eyelid agenesis is a condition that causes the upper eyelid to grow improperly.
 This leaves the eye vulnerable to irritation by foreign particles and substances, including dust and hair.
 As you can imagine, this can be incredibly uncomfortable for cats, and the earlier they get treatment, the better the chances of managing the condition down the line.

 Birmans are susceptible to developing Feline Infectious Peritonitis (FIP), a condition most common in young cats up to two years old.
 The condition has been linked to feline coronavirus, and, though rare, it is almost always fatal.

 It’s also still a bit of a mystery to scientists, but we do know that it’s most often caused by the oral-fecal route, which means that cats have oral contact with infected poop.
 Symptoms include lethargy, weight loss, low appetite, and a fluctuating fever.

 Another eye condition that can affect Birmans is Corneal Sequestrum.
 This means that part of the cornea dies and becomes a hardened black or brown patch.
 It can result in opacity and difficulties with vision, with some cats developing ulceration in the eye.
 The condition is often treated with antibiotic ointments and surgery in some cases.

-Hemophilia is a blood disorder that causes excessive bleeding as a result of a clotting deficiency.
+Hemophilia is a blood disorder that causes excessive bleeding due to a clotting deficiency.
 Affected cats tend to bleed more than is considered normal from wounds or after surgery.
 In some cases, bleeding within the joints and, in serious cases, the chest cavity can occur.
-It can’t be cured but it can sometimes be treated.
+It can’t be cured, but it can sometimes be treated.